 Living things What do we know about life?
+How do we know that something is living?

-- Invite students to provide key words in their own languages. - Encourage dictionary use. - Encourage students to organise their vocabulary into relevant categories (e.g. meaning, nouns, keywords, verbs etc.).
+- Invite newcomer students to provide key words in their own languages. - Encourage dictionary use. - Encourage all students to organise their vocabulary into relevant categories (e.g. meaning, nouns, keywords, verbs etc.).